 A Nature Recovery Network

 The Wildlife Trusts believe in a future Britain where nature is a normal part of childhood and where wildlife thrives across the landscape.
 Where our urban spaces are green jungles and our seas are bursting with life.
-Where seeing a hedgehog is an every day experience.
+Where seeing a water vole or toad is an every day experience.

 If you could travel forward in time, and visit your home town two decades from today, the last thing you’d expect is that people would feel sorry for you.